Dande Darpakhel

-Dande Darpakhel is a village in North Waziristan in Pakistan.
+Dande Darpakhel is a village in the North Waziristan District of Bannu Division in the Khyber Pakhtunkhwa province of Pakistan.
 It is a suburb of Miranshah.

 The village has been the target of a number of US drone strikes, one of which, in November 2013, killed the emir of Tehrik-i-Taliban Pakistan, Hakimullah Mehsud.

 As of the 2017 Census of Pakistan, Dande Darpakhel has 0 inhabitants.